AndrewJBateman/angular-api-countries/README.md

 # Angular Api Countries

-* Displays details about countries using data from the [Rest Countries](https://restcountries.eu/) API.
+*Angular 8 app that displays details about countries using data from the [Rest Countries](https://restcountries.eu/) API.

 *** Note: to open web links in a new window use: _ctrl+click on link_**